simonvomeyser/simple-web-dev/resources/markdown/extending-laravel-markdown-with-lazy-images.md

 Extending and tailoring Laravel's Markdown library to your needs is fairly straightforward once you wrap your head around the concepts.

-I found an approach to not only glue some things to the existing output but to alter the behavior of the core with the lazy image extension.
+I found an approach to not only glue some things to the existing output but to alter the behavior of the package core with my lazy image extension.

 I hope this little exploration helps someone out there trying to extend Laravel's and therefore the `commonmark` package's functionality!